lonewolf235/tech-talents-showcase/replit.md

 - **Project Cleanup**: Removed DigiBOLT AI from projects (kept in experience section as requested)
 - **Favicon**: Added custom SVG favicon with electric blue gradient and professional "P" monogram
 - **SEO**: Enhanced meta tags with project description and GATE achievement
+- **New Sections Added**: Created comprehensive Accomplishments and Education sections with all leadership roles, certifications, publications, awards, and academic details
+- **Navigation Updated**: Added new sections to footer navigation for better site structure

 ## System Architecture